 A mountain that had never been climbed before.

 Let that sink in for a moment.
-Forgive my naivety, but even just the concept of there being places on Earth that humans have yet to visit is astounding.
-We've been to the highest point on the planet, the deepest trench in the deepest ocean.
+Forgive my naivety, but even just the thought of there being places on Earth that humans have yet to visit is astounding.
+We’ve been to the highest point on the planet, the deepest trench in the deepest ocean.
 Half a century ago, we made it to the moon with less computing power than a modern-day washing machine.
 And here I was, in 2018, about to set off on an expedition into the unknown.

 It soon became clear that not knowing what to expect had been both a blessing and a curse.